pdhimate/Azure-Automation/README.md

 ## Features
 - Custom, unique naming convention for each delpoyed resource
-- Separate templatesfor each resource (or groups of resources)
+- Separate template for each resource (or groups of resources)
 - Dynamically created main template depeding on the resources selected to deploy.
 - Separate module to contain scriptsused commonly